395t/coding-assignment-week-3-nln-1/README.md

 |  Softsign | **65.39**  | **13.66**  | 49.08  |

 ### Variation with Model Initialization
+- As discussed by Saxe et al., initialization of the weight matrices with orthogonal matrices leads to better model performance when compared to initialization via random normalized values from a Gaussian distribution.
+These results are evident across 15 experiments where the different initialization schemes were implemented across the three datasets using relu, leaky relu, tanh, softplus, and soft sign activations.
+The learning rate (0.001) and number of epochs (10) were held constant to more directly compare initialization performance.
+- The results of our xavier initialization experiments were generally ineffective when paired with ReLU and Leaky ReLU and showed some signs of potential improvement with the tanh, softplus, and softsign activation functions specifically with the CalTech 101 dataset.
+On the CIFAR-10 dataset it performed worse than the default initialization for all activation functions.
+We hypothesize that the issue of the decreasing variance of the back propagated gradients discussed by Glorot et al. may not have been as evident in the CIFAR-10 dataset relative to the CalTech101 dataset where the improved accuracy with Xavier initialization seems to show the existence of this issue.

 ##### Test Accuracy on CIFAR-10
 |   | ReLU | Leaky ReLu | tanh | softplus | softsign |